perprit/TIL/react/note.md

   * JavaScript functions (props(=properties) -> React elements)
   * Good for encapsulating a part of UI that is used repetitively
 * A name of user-defined component should start with a capital letter.
-* Components must not changes given props.
+* Components must not changes given `props`.
   > `All React components must act like pure functions with respect to their props.`
+  * Except for `controlled` components, where the values in `props` can be changed with functions from the ancestor, which will _set state_ of itself.
 * Components can be "extracted" from a nested one.

 ## State and Lifecylcle